Demographics of France: Languages

 French is the only official language of France, and is constitutionally required to be the language of government and administration.
 There is a rising cultural awareness of the regional languages of France, which enjoy no official status.
-These regional languages include the Langue d'oïl, Langue d'oc, Romance languages other than French, Basque, Breton and Germanic languages.
+These regional languages include the Langues d'oïl, Occitan, Franco-Provençal, Corsican, Catalan, Basque, Breton, Germanic languages like Alsatian, and several languages spoken in Overseas France.
 Immigrant groups from former French colonies and elsewhere have also brought their own languages.

 Religion

-France has not collected religious or ethnic data in its censuses since the beginning of the Third Republic, but the country's predominant faith has been Roman Catholicism since the early Middle Ages.
+France has not collected religious or ethnic data in its censuses since the beginning of the Third Republic, but the country's predominant faith has been Catholicism since the early Middle Ages.
 Church attendance is fairly low, however, and the proportion of the population that is not religious has grown over the past century.
 A 2004 IFOP survey tallied that 44% of the French people did not believe in God; contrasted to 20% in 1947.
-A study by the CSA Institute conducted in 2003 with a sample of 18,000 people found that 65.3% considered themselves Roman Catholic, while 27% considered themselves atheists, and 12.7% (8,065,000 people) belonged to a religion other than Catholicism.
+A study by the CSA Institute conducted in 2003 with a sample of 18,000 people found that 65.3% considered themselves Catholic, while 27% considered themselves atheists, and 12.7% (8,065,000 people) belonged to a religion other than Catholicism.

 In the early 21st century there were an estimated 5 million Muslims in France, one million Protestants, 600,000 Buddhists, 491,000 Jews, and 150,000 Orthodox Christians.
 The US State Department's International Religious Freedom Report 2004 estimated the French Hindu population at 181,312.
 These studies did not ask the respondents if they were practicing or how often they did practice if they were active in the laity.

-According to a poll conducted in 2001 for French Catholic magazine La Croix, 69% of respondents were Roman Catholic, 22% agnostic or atheist, 2% Protestant (Calvinist, Lutheran, Anglican and Evangelical), and 7% belonged to other religions.
+According to a poll conducted in 2001 for French Catholic magazine La Croix, 69% of respondents were Catholic, 22% agnostic or atheist, 2% Protestant (Calvinist, Lutheran, Anglican and Evangelical), and 7% belonged to other religions.

-According to a 2015 estimate of CIA World Factbook the numbers are: Christian (overwhelmingly Roman Catholic) 63-66%, Muslim 7-9%, Jewish 0.5-0.75%, Buddhist 0.5-0.75%, other 0.5-1.0%, none 23-28%.
+According to a 2015 estimate of CIA World Factbook the numbers were: Christian (overwhelmingly Catholic) 63–66%, Muslim 7–9%, Jewish 0.5–0.75%, Buddhist 0.5–0.75%, other 0.5–1.0%, none 23–28%.
+Six years later (2021), the numbers were: Christian (Catholic, Protestant, Orthodox) 50%, Muslim 4%, Jewish 1%, other 1%, unspecified 9%, none 33%.